How it Works - Steps in the Garden Design Process

 First Steps

-I will arrange a time for an initial consultation with you to see the garden, discuss your thoughts and aspirations on use of the garden, possibilities and limitations of the site, hard landscaping preferences, maintenance requirements and budget.
+The first step is to arrange an initial consultation with you to see the garden, discuss any ideas you have, look at the possibilities and limitations of the site, and understand your maintenance requirements and budget.

 Surveying the Site

-The first thing will be to get an accurate survey of the garden; this will include house boundaries, levels, drains, manholes etc. If the garden is large or has many levels, a professional surveyor may need to be commissioned to undertake this work.
+The first thing will be to get an accurate survey of the garden – preferably on a day when it’s not raining!
+This will include house boundaries, levels, drains, manholes etc. If the garden is large or has many levels, a professional surveyor may need to be commissioned to undertake this work.
 A site assessment will note things that influence the design such as soil type, aspect, views from the garden, neighbouring trees as well as any existing features that need to be retained, enhanced or hidden.
 Drawn up to scale, the survey will form a base upon which a design can develop.

 Initial Ideas - Evolving the Design

-At the time of the survey, I will go over the brief in more detail, using images of gardens, planting styles and hard landscaping materials to facilitate discussion.
+At the time of the survey, we will discuss the brief in more detail, using images of gardens, planting styles and hard landscaping materials to facilitate discussion of things you would like to include and, just as importantly, things you don’t.
 Any images you have will be especially useful at this stage.
 If you are also embarking on significant changes to your house, then this is the best time to look at the architect plans to see how best to link the garden with the changes planned inside.

 The Garden Layout Plan

-This is an annotated drawing showing the layout in plan form and drawn to scale.
-It includes locations of all features in the garden such as paths, lawns and planting, construction details of things like terraces, changes in level, steps and ponds as well as initial thoughts on planting style and key structural plants.
+This is a scaled, annotated drawing showing the layout in plan form, indicating all the elements of the garden such as paving, paths, paving patterns, lawns, planting, boundaries, raised beds, changes in level and key trees.
 The layout plan is suitable for sending out to a landscape contractor to price the work and build the garden.

 Constructing the Garden